evaegelyng/MetaBarFlow/README.md

   db_download_ncbi()
 ```

 NB!
 This database should be updated regularly to keep up to date with the GenBank nt database.
 It should not be older than the nt database!
-However, if you are using the old database for another project, consider saving the old database under a different name, so it is not overwritten.
+However, if you are currently using the old database for another project, save the old database under a different name, so it is not overwritten.
 You can find the database in your home folder under .cache/R/taxizedb/.
-To update, run as above, but with overwrite enabled:
+It is possible to switch between the database versions by renaming them, as the file named NCBI.sql will be used by taxizedb.
+However, this means that if you have several versions saved, you should always check manually that you are using the correct version.

+To update the database, run:

    `db_download_ncbi(overwrite=TRUE)`